Duologic/nvim-jsonnet/README.md

 This plugin does not provide syntax highlighting, folding, formatting or linting.
 Please rely on LSP, Treesitter and other plugins to aid with this.

+You should not install both `vim-jsonnet` and this plugin, since they both provide the `JsonnetEval` command.

 ### LSP Config

 LSP with jsonnet-language-server provides formatting and linting out of the box, this config uses [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/).